Itvisors/mendix-ReactDnD/README.md

 ## Drag/drop backend
 The react-dnd library can use the HTML5 and touch backends for drag/drop operations.
 The default is to use the HTML5 backend.

-The basic rule: Use the HTML5 backend for laptops and desktops, use the touch backends for tablets and smartphones.
+The basic rule: Use the HTML5 backend for laptops and desktops, use the touch backend for tablets and smartphones.

 However, there are many devices that can be used in different ways:
 - Surface devices that can be used with a mouse or as tablet.